Retrospective Tools

 Summary

-GoRetro leads on fun factor and enterprise-grade.
+GoRetro leads on retro toolkit, fun factor and enterprise-grade.
 Kollabe leads on value, AI & insights and integrations.

 Scores compared